-- 3. In the principal-agent matching model of Serfes (2005) sorting is negative more risk averse agents with safer projects with a low effort disutility, but positive sorting for a high disutility.
-Our theory allows a quick stronger characterization that sorting rises in the disutility of effort. - 4.
+- 1. The typical economic force of diminishing returns lowers synergy and so sorting. - 2.
+Match synergy is greater for "weakest link" technologies and lesser for "strongest link" technologies where the lesser/higher type matters more, respectively. - 3.
+In the principal-agent matching model of Serfes (2005) NAM obtains more risk averse agents with safer projects - when the disutility of effort is below a lower bound, while PAM obtains when disutility crosses an upper threshold.
+Our theory shows that sorting rises between these two thresholds, provided types (risk aversion and project variance) are not too far apart. - 4.
 Our theory also speaks to dynamic matching with evolving types.
 In a model of mentor-protege workplace learning, matching with a better mentor improves the protege's future type.
 This strongest link technology lowers match synergy.